grantek/minisynth32/README.md

 * Solder the `SW` wire to the other pin on the 2-pin side.
 * Solder the `B` wire to the pin on the left of the GND pin.
 * Solder the `A` wire to the pin on the right of the GND pin.
+* If you get the `B` and `A` pins wrong, you can swap the jumper wires on the pin header of the rear breakout board.

 The 3D-printed knob for the rotary encoder can be hard to to attach firmly.
-I found printing the knob in PET-G was best to get a firm fit, but PLA was tougher, With PLA, I was able to use a hot soldering iron pressed against the rotary encoder's shaft to soften the knob in a similar way to the knurled screw inserts.
+I found printing the knob in PET-G was best to get a firm fit, but PLA was less flexible, If the knob won't attach, you can carefully use a hot soldering iron pressed against the rotary encoder's shaft to soften the plastic in a similar way to the knurled screw inserts.
+If it's too loose, use some putty adhesive to hold it in place.
+There are a few STLs of different shaft widths, but the FreeCAD model is also easy to modify.

 Make sure you have a good fit for the knob before assembling the face plate, but leave it off when inserting the rotary encoder.